xinyiguan/py2lispIDyOM/README.md

 py2lispIDyOM requires IDyOM to be installed on the local machine.
 To start with, please read the [IDyOM installation page](https://github.com/mtpearce/idyom/wiki/Installation) to appropriately install IDyOM.

-We also provided a script to automate the IDyOM installation process.
+We also provided a script to automate the IDyOM installation process (for macOS).
 Some steps to follow:
   - Download this folder: [install_idyom](https://github.com/xinyiguan/py2lispIDyOM/tree/master/install_idyom).
   - In the terminal,
     - `cd` to the path the folder "install_idyom/" has been downloaded.
 For example, `cd Downloads/install_idyom/`